-There are at least 27 BRT systems operating nationwide, five of which are located in California, including Alameda/Contra Costa County, San Bernardino, Santa Clara, Los Angeles, and Stockton.
-Of these cities, both Stockton and San Bernardino share a number of similarities related to Fresno including demographics, unemployment, land use, and air quality challenges.
+There are approximately 30 BRT systems operating nationwide, six of which are located in California, including Alameda/Contra Costa County, San Bernardino, Santa Clara, Los Angeles, San Diego and Stockton.
+Of these cities, both Stockton and San Bernardino share similarities related to Fresno including demographics, unemployment, land use, and air quality challenges.

-Are BRT routes really faster than traditional fixed routes?
+Are BRT routes faster than traditional fixed routes?

 Yes.
-The service provided by a BRT route will have signal priority and will be designed to move through traffic more efficiently by not having to transition in and out of traffic.
+The service provided by BRT routes have signal priority and are designed to move through traffic more efficiently by not having to transition in and out of traffic.

 What makes BRT service better than ordinary transit?

-Features such as off-board fare collection, traffic signal prioritization, fewer stops, and more frequent service make BRT faster, more convenient, and more reliable.
+Features such as off-board and on-board fare collection, traffic signal prioritization, fewer stops, and more frequent service make BRT faster, more convenient, and more reliable.

-Are your BRT buses different, nicer, or more high tech than your traditional transit buses?
+Are FAX BRT buses different, nicer, or more high tech than traditional transit buses?